-For universities that might want to provide live transcripts to their students, we wrote documentation on how they can make use of OpenAttestation Status API.
+For institutions that might want to provide live transcripts to their students, we wrote documentation on how they can make use of OpenAttestation Status API.
 The documentation is just an implementation suggestion and does not mean you MUST follow it.
 Read more in the documentation

 In order to facilitate the communication with the tech team, we created a Spectrum community.
 Feel free to reach us out there if you have any question about OpenCerts.